What Causes Undercut in Welding & How Do You Prevent It?

 Undercut on the top of the weld

-But if there is an undercut, the thickness will be less than 6mm at the weld toe or root.
-This compromises the joint’s structural integrity at these points.
-In most cases, these low-thickness areas are the first to crack under loading.
+But if there’s an undercut, the thickness will be less than 6mm at the weld toe or root.
+This thickness compromises the joint’s structural integrity at these points.

 Undercut also decreases a joint’s strength by trapping water and dirt.
 The captured water accelerates corrosion in this already weakened area, which causes premature mechanical failure of the part.

-Main Causes of Undercut
+3 Main Causes of Undercut

 welding undercut

-Wrong Selection of Welding Parameters
+1. Wrong Welding Parameters

 High Current